kemiz/ignite-kafka-htap-demo/README.md

-# Online Betting Demo
+# HTAP Demo

-Simple demo that demonstrates an online betting app performing both transactions analytics.

- - Ignite is used as the transactional store and SQL analytics
- - Kafka is used as the messaging layer and KStreams for analytics
+Simple demo simulating sports bet placement.
+Ignite handles the bet transactions delivered via Kafka and Ignite SQL and KStreams are used for real-time analytics.

 ## Running the demo